thewh1teagle/phonikud/README.md

 ## Features

-- (WIP) Accurate lightweight niqqud model
+- Accurate lightweight niqqud model
 - Convert text with niqqud to modern spoken phonemes
 - Expand dates into text with niqqud
 - Expand numbers into text with niqqud